8toz/CNNs_3D_tissue_reconstruction/README.md

 1. A system with a GPU installed and CUDA support is required for optimal performance, as the program utilizes TensorFlow.
 2. This installation guide is intended for Linux distributions.
+3. Matlab is needed for the image registration step.

 ### Steps
 1. Ensure you have CUDA properly installed.
 You can follow the [official CUDA installation guide](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html) for Linux.